gchurch/ASP.NET-eShop/README.md

 ## Razor Front-end

 I also created a separate front-end using ASP.NET Core MVC and Razor.
 The code for this is in the Web.Razor project.
+For this version of the application I have implemented authentication and authorization using ASP.NET Identity.

 ## Clean Architecture